Ervin Nyiregyházi

-Ervin Nyiregyházi (January 19, 1903, Budapest – April 8, 1987, Los Angeles) was a Hungarian-American pianist and composer.
+Ervin Nyiregyházi (January 19, 1903, Budapest – April 8, 1987, Los Angeles) was a Hungarian and American pianist and composer.
 After several years on the concert stage in the 1920s, he descended into relative obscurity before briefly reemerging in the 1970s.
 His highly distinctive playing style, which has been seen by some as linked to the kind of Romantic pianism associated with Franz Liszt, divided critical opinion.

 Childhood and early career

 From ages six to twelve, Nyiregyházi was observed by the psychologist Géza Révész and was the subject of an article and a book, published in 1911 and 1916, respectively.
 Nyiregyházi's father, Ignácz, was a singer in the Royal Opera Chorus in Budapest; he was also very encouraging and caring but died when Ervin was twelve.
 Before Ignácz's death, he reported several extraordinary things about his son: that Ervin had tried to sing before he was one year old; reproduced tunes correctly before he was two; began to compose at the age of two; played almost every song he heard correctly on a mouth-organ by the time he reached age three; and could identify any note or chord that was played for him by the age of seven.
 He was known for his musicality just as much as his technique.
-On tests of general intelligence, Ervin scored a few years above average, meaning he was prodigy, not a savant.
+On tests of general intelligence, Ervin scored a few years above average.
 His mother, Mária, was a stage mother who tried to dissuade him from studying opera and symphonic music and pushed her son to study the standard piano repertoire so he could concertize and make money for their family.
 (In later years, Ervin claimed that his mother sexually molested him.)
 Ervin eventually broke with his mother, and later expressed pleasure that she had died in a Nazi concentration camp.

 Nyiregyházi studied with Ernő Dohnányi and Frederic Lamond.
 At age 15, he performed Liszt's Piano Concerto in A major with the Berlin Philharmonic under Arthur Nikisch.
 His Carnegie Hall debut in 1920 was controversial: Richard Aldrich of the New York Times wrote of Nyiregyházi's "brilliant technical equipment, great strength of arm and fingers, remarkable dexterity, a fine feeling for piano tone" but criticized his "often erratic and misleading" conceptions of "some of the most familiar compositions for the piano".
 H. T. Finck of the Evening Post praised Nyiregyházi's "originality" but criticized his "arbitrary disregard of the obvious intentions of great composers."
 Olin Downes, writing in the Boston Post, described Nyiregyhazi as a "phenomenal performer" with "the white heat of sincerity, conviction and faith."
 In a 1935 letter to Otto Klemperer, Arnold Schoenberg called Nyiregyházi: